 I will be sharing what I bought each month and my return for you guys to see.
 I’ll also share any insights as to why I bought what I did, why I sold what I did, and anything else that happens.

-If you want more insights on my day-to-day strategies, and that of The College Investor community, I suggest you stop by our Premier Investing Forums, read the comments, and share an idea of your own.
+If you want more insights on my day-to-day strategies, and that of The College Investor community, I suggest you read the comments and share an idea of your own.

 Here’s where I stand on January 1.
 I opened an account at Scottrade last week, and funded it a few days ago: